Widdershin/train-empire/user_stories.md

 User Stories for Ticket To Ride

 As a user, I can host a new game
+As a user, I can see a list of games I can join
 As a user, I can join an existing game

 As a host, I can start the game